Procedure Guide ·Neuter ·2026

 Exclusions & Limits

 Elective neutering is excluded from standard policies.
-Wellness add-ons have annual caps on preventive care reimbursement.
-Complications arising from the neuter surgery (like infection or bleeding) may be covered under illness if they occur after the waiting period.
+Wellness add-ons have annual caps on reimbursement.
+Complications (infection, bleeding) may be covered under illness if they occur after the waiting period.

 🇺🇸 US Pet Insurance Guide